 - Meet outside of the classroom with their faculty partner as needed.
 Frequency of these meetings will be determined by the instructor and TA; however, it is recommended to meet once per week.
 TAs will help their faculty partner prepare classroom activities and course materials.

 - Attend curriculum meetings throughout the fall semester.
-Information on when and where these meetings will be held will be distributed at training.
+Information on when and where these meetings will be held will be distributed at the August training.

 - Read all class materials in preparation for class planning meetings, and review students’ written work that is submitted.

 - Interact with the students in their section outside the classroom in order to provide support as necessary.
-While teaching assistants are encouraged to maintain long term healthy relationships with their students, the structured component of this program is completed during the 2015 fall semester.
+While teaching assistants are encouraged to maintain long-term healthy relationships with their students, the structured component of this program is completed during the 2016 fall semester.

-- Devote a total of 6 hours per week (for SBS 100 or non-linked CAS 101 courses) or 10 hours per week (for linked CAS 101-Seminar for Freshman courses).
+- Devote a total of 6 hours per week.
 Exceeding hours continuously will result in running out of scholarship money, and the failure to be paid for additional hours.

 - Serve as a role model for new students entering Suffolk University.